GREEK LOVE IN THE NEAR EAST AND NORTH AFRICA SINCE ANTIQUITY

 The Beautiful Çârpâre Dancer was a song about the beauty of a boy of 14 composed by Nedîm, one of the foremost Ottoman poets, during the Tulip era (1718-30).
-The late-18th erotic poems of Fazil Bey, an Arab brought up in the Ottoman seraglio, of which only his Book of Women has been translated, illuminates the boysexual attitudes of educated Turks before adverse European influence was felt.
+The late-18th-century erotic poems of Fazil Bey, an Arab brought up in the Ottoman seraglio, of which only his Book of Women has been translated, illuminates the boysexual attitudes of educated Turks before adverse European influence was felt.

 Moslem accounts of France 1803-46 inadvertently reveals through the writers' surprised comments on French distaste for Greek love just how commonplace it was in the Moslem lands of the Mediterranean.